pymupdf/PyMuPDF/.github/ISSUE_TEMPLATE/bug_report.md

 ## To Reproduce (mandatory)
 Explain the steps to reproduce the behavior, For example, include a minimal code snippet, example files, etc.

+For problems when building or installing PyMuPDF, give the full output of the build/install command so that, for example, all pip/compiler/linker errors/warnings can be seen.

 ## Expected behavior (optional)
 Describe what you expected to happen (if not obvious).